engineyard/ey-docs/pages/beta-rubinius-environment-with-appcloud-trial.md

 <h2 id="topic2"> Create an application and environment </h2>

-For detailed help with these steps, see [[docs.engineyard.com|home]], for example, [[Setting up a trial account and deploying a sample application|tutorial_deploy_fat_free_crm]].
-These steps are the same for any trial account setup.
+The following procedure _outlines_ how to create an application and environment with a trial account.
+(For a detailed procedure, see [[Setting up a trial account and deploying a sample application|tutorial_deploy_fat_free_crm]].)

 ###To create an application and environment
 1. Sign up for a trial account.
 2. Validate and start the trial account.
 3. Create your (Rubinius) application.
-    If you don’t have a Rubinius application, choose our ToDo application located at: `git://github.com/engineyard/todo.git`
+    If you don’t have a Rubinius application, choose our ToDo application, located at: `git://github.com/engineyard/todo.git`

 <h2 id="topic3"> Reconfigure the environment for Rubinius </h2>

 This procedure applies only to the Rubinius Alpha on the trial account.

-The trial was set up with a streamlined workflow that automatically creates a Ruby-based environment.
-To work around this, you stop the environment, reconfigure it as a Rubinius one, and then boot the Rubinius environment.
+The trial is setup with a streamlined workflow that automatically creates a Ruby-based environment.
+To work around this, you reconfigure the environment as a Rubinius one.

 ###To reconfigure the environment for Rubinius